Where Young Minds Are Free to Learn: A Conversation with Students in the Hilda E. Bretzlaff Ashbrook Academy

 Once You Have a Taste of Freedom, You Can’t Let It Go

-A few days into the Academy, we sat down with a small group of students to ask about their experience.
+A few days into the Academy, we sat down with a small group of students to ask about their experiences.
 They were eager to share.

 All of the participants expressed surprise about the way they were treated by professors.
 “They’re not treating us like kids,” said Joshua from Texas.
 Lanie, from Pennsylvania, remarked that “the professors believe that nothing is too complicated for us, and they’re talking to us like equals.”